New Mexico State Penitentiary riot: Order restored

 By mid-afternoon, Sunday, 36 hours after the riot had begun, heavily armed State Police officers accompanied by officers from the Santa Fe Police Department entered the charred remains of the prison.

 Official sources state that at least 33 inmates died.
 Some overdosed on drugs, while others were murdered.
 Twelve of the victims had been housed in the Protective Custody Unit.
 More than two hundred inmates were treated for injuries.
 An investigation by a citizens' panel concluded that the riot was initiated by a small number of inmates.
 Ray Powell of Albuquerque chaired a panel named by Governor Bruce King and Jeff Bingaman, the New Mexico Attorney General, to assist in the investigation.
 He concluded that the majority of the inmates were trying to flee from the riot.
 Powell said the report was based on hundreds of interviews with those involved in the riot and added, "There is one point that comes through time and again, and that is that the riot was started and conducted by a small number of inmates."

 After the surrender, it took days before order was maintained enough to ensure that inmates could reoccupy the prison.

 Deaths

 The official death toll included 33 people.
-Of them, 24 were Hispanic, 7 were white, 1 was an African American, and 1 was Indigenous.
+Of them, 24 were Hispanic, 7 were white, 1 was black, and 1 was Indigenous.
 In comparison, the inmate population at the Penitentiary of New Mexico during this time was 49% Hispanic, 38% White, 10% Black, and 3% Indigenous.

 Author Roger Morris suggests the death toll may have been higher, as a number of bodies were incinerated or dismembered during the course of the mayhem.
 Several inmates died of drug overdoses after having raided the prison pharmacy.